 Overall, I am pleased with the end result and look forward to displaying this at a future exhibition.
 This is my first ever crane and I may be inspired to take on the mighty blocksetter one day when confidence allows.

-I have built a couple of small models recently.
+I have built a couple of small models during 2020.
 The first is a 'Red and Green Lorry'.

 This is a typical flat bed lorry from the 60s, attractive in red and green.
 It has a good steering angle and seats.
 The back opens for unloading.
 The model is not motorized and of my own design.
 I enjoyed the build.

 The red and green tractor is more of a 1950s industrial type with a working differential which is driven by a Mike Rhoades motor.
 The steering is a pivot and crank arrangement.
 I have built a mock Engine block for interest.